-International students who have fulfilled the language requirement in their native language and who do not pursue a second language as part of their program at Dickinson must take three courses with U.S. content in the social sciences or humanities.
-These three courses must be approved by the student’s academic advisor who then communicates their approval to the Registrar’s Office and the INBM ADC.
+Three foreign language courses beyond the intermediate level are required, with the option of taking the third INBM 300 in replacement of the third foreign language course.
+International students who have fulfilled the language requirement in their native language and who do not pursue a second language as part of their program at Dickinson must take two courses with U.S. content in the social sciences or humanities.
+These two courses must be approved by the student’s academic advisor who then communicates their approval to the Registrar’s Office and the INBM ADC.

 The Registrar’s Office does not designate U.S. content courses.
 The INBM department recognizes the following as U.S. content courses: